Keep a journal.

 Meditation is one of the most effective means of depression self-help.
 Meditation is not difficult or complicated to learn.
 There are many different types but most fall within one of two types of techniques:

-Includes most Yogic forms of meditation and involves the practice of focused awareness on particular mental images, sounds and/or sensations, according to the technique being practiced.
-This type of meditation accesses resevoirs of untapped energy, bringing about shifts in one's perceptions and state of consciousness.
+Concentration Meditation: Includes most Yogic forms of meditation and involves the practice of focused awareness on particular mental images, sounds and/or sensations, according to the technique being practiced.
+This type of meditation accesses reservoirs of untapped energy, bringing about shifts in one's perceptions and state of consciousness.
 It is more forceful and quick acting than mindfulness, and for this reason, is not recommended for those suffering from psychotic or manic states or those with impulses to do self-harm.
 A qualified teacher is essential for this type of practice to be safe and effective, but there are some simple techniques that you can begin to use for depression self-help.
+(Not recommended if you are experiencing severe depression or mania).

 Sign up for my free Newsletter "Mind Over Matter," covering more depression self-help techniques and more in-depth information for optimal health and happiness.